-- Financial Management Information System;
+- Financial Management Information System.

-- Human Resource Information System;
+- Human Resource Information System.

-- case information system;

-- clinical Management Information System;

-- Child Welfare Information System;
+- Child Welfare Information System.

-- internal recording information;
+- internal recording information.

-- internal review and audit systems;
+- internal review and audit systems.

-- quality control and improvement systems;

-- External review systems (Quarterly Ministry Audits, Annual Audit).
+- quality control and improvement systems. - External review systems (Quarterly Ministry Audits, Annual Audit).

-The Society Reporting Systems bring together information from these components on a timely basis and provides an integrated analysis of the services provided and the resources utilized.
+The Society Reporting Systems brings together information from these components on a timely basis and provides an integrated analysis of the services provided and the resources utilized.
 Service delivery trends and significant changes in financial position are highlighted and reported to the Board as part of the Annual Operational Plan and the monthly progress reports on the implementation of the Plan through committees of the Board.